cnourrcier/e-commerce-mern/README.md

 ## License

 This project is licensed under the MIT License.
+See the [MIT License](LICENSE) file for details.

 ## Acknowledgements
 Acknowledgements: